 Make Your Own Soft Serve Scoop

-With more than 4,000 flavors of homemade ice cream, Squigley's is a legendary must-stop on any family beach getaway.
-A “squigley” is soft serve style ice cream blended with a variety of mix-ins.
+With more than 4,000 flavors of homemade ice cream, Squigley's is a legendary must-stop on any family beach getaway to Carolina Beach.
+A “squigley” is soft-serve ice cream blended with a variety of mix-ins.
 Kids can pick from a wide selection of flavors and ingredients to invent their own unique squigley creation.